-- Represented Graphic Packaging in (i) four recent dispositions and three recent acquisitions with consideration in excess of $500 million, (ii) multiple public debt offerings aggregating $1.4 billion and related tender offers, (iii) a $225 million public common stock offering by the company and (iv) six public secondary offerings of common stock with aggregate proceeds of over $1.7 billion.
+- Represented Graphic Packaging in four recent dispositions and three recent acquisitions with consideration exceeding $500 million, multiple public debt offerings aggregating $1.4 billion and related tender offers, a $225 million public common stock offering by the company and six public secondary offerings of common stock with aggregate proceeds of more than $1.7 billion.

 - Represented Silverpop, a leader in pinpoint marketing messaging, in its sale to IBM.

-- Represented Gold Kist, the third largest integrated chicken company in the United States, in several transactions, including (i) its defense of a hostile takeover and subsequent negotiated sale for $1.25 billion, (ii) a $200 million 144A debt offering, and (iii) its $600 million conversion/recapitalization from a cooperative to a for-profit company and related $150 million initial public offering of common stock.
+- Represented Gold Kist, the third-largest integrated chicken company in the U.S., in several transactions, including its defense of a hostile takeover and subsequent negotiated sale for $1.25 billion, a $200 million 144A debt offering and its $600 million conversion/recapitalization from a cooperative to a for-profit company and related $150 million initial public offering of common stock.

 - Represented Mohawk Industries, the largest floor covering company in the world, in its $1.7 billion acquisition of a leading producer of ceramic tile and its $700 million 144A debt offering used to refinance short-term indebtedness incurred to finance the acquisition.